-We highly recommend going to the IMLS website (www.imls.gov) and accessing the MFA pre-recorded webinar which will be available in September 2020.
+We highly recommend going to the IMLS website (www.imls.gov) and accessing the MFA pre-recorded webinar which will be available in September 2021.
 Once you have listened to the webinar, should you have additional questions, feel free to contact one of the Senior Program Officers assigned to this program.

 Museums Empowered is a special initiative of Museums for America.
-Its goal is to support staff capacity-building projects that use professional development to generate systemic change within a museum.
+It is designed to support projects that use the transformative power of professional development and training to generate systemic change within a museum.